 We are all different

 Firstly, everyone is different.
 There is a spectrum of responses when it comes to interviews.
-Over time, I learned to look forward to interviews with relish, but I also know many who would rather watch Darlington play football on a wet Wednesday.
+Over time, I learned to look forward to interviews with relish, but I also know many who would rather watch my favourite football team play on a wet Wednesday.
 Wherever you lie on the spectrum, the suggestions offered below are intended to move your interviews skills forward.

 On the other hand, consider this: